 To attribute liability the solicitor will look at whether you were owed a duty of care by the defendant.
 That this person either did not carry out this duty of care or was in breach of it in some way.
 Then, it needs to be shown that you were harmed as a result.
 It also needs to be shown that this harm could reasonably be foreseen.
 They could have taken actions or not taken actions which should either reasonably have been carried out, or not carried out.
 This means that their action or inaction is below of the standards which you could reasonably expect of them.

-Looking at issues of fault and negligence, some people may be asking questions such as ‘can I claim personal injury compensation if the accident was my fault?’
-The answer to this question is that you could be able to do so if one (or more) other parties were negligent and if this negligence contributed towards your accident taking place.
+Looking at issues of fault and negligence, some people may ask questions such as ‘can I claim personal injury compensation if the accident was my fault?’
+You may be able to do so if one (or more) other parties were negligent and if this negligence contributed towards your accident taking place.

 In some instances where you have been injured your accident and injury could be dealt with under what is called strict liability.
 In such cases, the defendant is automatically assumed to be at fault and you do not need to do so.
 An example of this could be if you were injured due to a defect in a product that you purchased.
 The manufacturer could be strictly liable for your accident and injuries through the 1987 Consumer Protection Act.
 Another circumstance in which someone could be strictly held liable for your being injured could be if you were injured by what is considered to be a dangerous animal.
 The keeper of this animal is automatically liable for the injuries sustained.
 How to win injury compensation in some cases could be simpler to do if the defendant is strictly liable for the accident taking place.